Contents:

 The terms "No Cents" and "With Cents" refer to two varieties of the Liberty Head nickel 1883:

 "With Cents" – 16,032,983 pieces.
-The standard version, featuring the word "Cents" beneath the large "V" on the reverse.
+The standard version features the word "Cents" beneath the large "V" on the reverse.

 How Much Do 1883 Nickels Cost?

-As the first representatives of Liberty head coins, the 1883 Liberty nickel value is mainly dependent on the type and grade attributed by reputable grading services like PCGS or NGC.
+As the first representatives of Liberty Head coins, the 1883 Liberty nickel value is mainly dependent on the type and grade attributed by reputable grading services like PCGS or NGC.

-Since online auction websites reflect the most relevant data and collector’s demand, it is vital to track down how much people are ready to pay for small plates of metal.
+Since online auction websites reflect the most relevant data and collectors’ demand, it is vital to track down how much people are ready to pay for small plates of metal.
 To do so, it might be reasonable to employ tools like Coin ID Scanner to review coin cards (by taking pictures or surfing the database), manage collections, ask for assistance, and analyze recent sales.
 This is what Coin ID Scanner has to demonstrate:

 1883 5C No Cents | Legend Rare Coin Auctions (07-15-2021) | $49,938 |